We all have a friend or know someone, who is a bit unique.

 They’re flamboyant and they don’t play it down.

-Here’s a few reasons why being yourself is crucial to long-term success:
+Here are a few reasons why being yourself is crucial to long-term success:

 1. You attract other people to you